Baseball-Dodger Stadium workers vote to authorize strike ahead of All-Star game

 "I love working at Dodger Stadium and know that our company can do better."

+The union said it represents food servers, bartenders, suite attendants, cooks and dishwashers at the iconic Southern California stadium.

-The Major League Baseball's All-Star Game, which includes nearly a week of events in the lead-up to the July 19 contest, is returning to Los Angeles for the first time since 1980 and is expected to draw fans from around the country and beyond.
+The All-Star Game, which includes nearly a week of events in the lead-up to the July 19 contest, is returning to Los Angeles for the first time since 1980 and is expected to draw thousands of hungry and thirsty fans from around the country and beyond.

+The Dodgers did not respond to a request for comment but the Major League Baseball Players Association (MLBPA) voiced their support for the workers.

+"Like thousands of ballpark workers across the country, Local 11's members are a vital yet under-appreciated part of what makes our game great," the players said in a statement.

 (Reporting by Rory Carroll in Los Angeles; Editing by Ken Ferris)